hartz89/JSnake/README.md

 JSnake
 ======

-The classic snake game, written in modular, object-oriented, pure JavaScript
+This is the classic snake game written in pure, object-oriented JavaScript.

 Give it a try at...
 http://hartz89.github.io/JSnake/index.htm